Deconstructing the Goldilocks Zone of Neural Network Initialization: Conclusion

 \section{Conclusion}

 This paper studies the Goldilocks zone of neural network initializations in the context of homogeneous architectures, both analytically and empirically.
-We demonstrate that the positive curvature of the training loss requires a robust top eigenspace of the Hessian inherited from its positive semi-definite component, the G-term and not a particular initialization norm per se.
+We demonstrate that the excess of positive curvature of the training loss requires a robust top eigenspace of the Hessian inherited from its positive semi-definite component, the G-term and not a particular initialization norm per se.
 Normally, the G-term dominates in the Gauss-Newton decomposition of the Hessian but vanishes, for example, at extreme initialization scales or softmax temperatures, which is formally shown in \cref{Eq:GNS}.
 We study properties of the G-term itself and relate high positive curvature to low model confidence, low initial cross-entropy loss, and a previously unknown type of vanishing gradient caused by the match between class priors found in the data and computed by the model.
 Finally, we report the training behavior of homogeneous networks optimized by gradient descent from a wide variety of initialization norms and uncover interesting training modalities at the edges of the Goldilocks zone (Figure \ref{Fig:Cartoon}).
-Furthermore, we find that model performance is only vaguely related to the Goldilocks zone.
-For example, homogeneous networks sometimes develop zero logits for an increasing number of inputs even when initialized and trained within the Goldilocks zone; thus, we argue against using positive curvature of the loss Hessian as a reliable estimate of the model performance.
+Furthermore, we find that the connection between successful model training and the Goldilocks zone needs reconsideration.
+For example, homogeneous networks sometimes develop zero logits for an increasing number of inputs even when initialized and trained within the Goldilocks zone; thus, we argue against using positive curvature of the loss as a reliable estimate of the model performance.